Prosecco & Petals

-The well-known guests will fill up tables quickly, save chairs and those who know fewer people will instantly feel unpopular and isolated.
-Do avoid doing this and instead follow the below steps to make planning your seating plan straightforward.
+Yes.
+The trendy idea of guests seating themselves can seem like a relaxed option.
+However, in reality, this can make guests feel more worried about having to make this choice themselves.
+Well-known guests will fill up tables quickly, save chairs and those who know fewer people will instantly feel unpopular and isolated.
+Where possible, avoid choosing this option and instead follow the below guidance.

-As with anything containing the word ‘wedding', there are an enormous amount of businesses that either market themselves as trendy or niche and charge an exuberate amount for what can be made quickly and relatively cheaply.
+As with anything containing the word ‘wedding', there are many options for buying place cards, but these can be made quickly and relatively cheaply.

-1. Business cards folded in half lengthwise make an ideal place card size/shape and business cards in any design can be ordered blank online very cheaply.
-Make sure to remove all text and just have a single side print with your wedding theme or colour (in a light colour).
+1. Business cards folded in half lengthwise make an ideal place card size/shape and business cards in any design can be ordered blank online or with a one-sided print to match your other wedding stationery very cheaply.

-2. Add names with a permanent black Calligraphy marker (these can be bought for under £2 in any Stationery shop).
-Or print names from your printer onto address labels and stick these on the business cards.
+2. Add names with a permanent black calligraphy marker (these can be bought for under £2 in any stationery shop).
+Or print names onto address labels and stick these on the business cards.

 Blank name cards can also be purchased in any low -cost card store or stationers, and these are often in packs of up to 50 at a time.